Accessibility for Ontarians with Disabilities (AODA)

 Jones is committed to providing customers and clients with publicly available emergency information in an accessible way upon request.
 We will also provide colleagues with disabilities with individualized emergency response information when necessary.

 Information & Communication:

 Jones is committed to meeting the communication needs of people with disabilities.
 We will consult with people with disabilities to determine their information and communication needs.
 We will communicate with persons with disabilities in ways that take into account their disability and train staff who communicate with customers and other parties on how to interact and communicate with persons with various types of disabilities.
-Jones will take steps to make sure all websites and content on those sites conform with WCAG 2.0, Level AA by January 1, 2021.
+Jones will take steps to make sure all websites and content on those sites conform with WCAG 2.0, Level AA.

 Jones will take steps to make sure all publicly available information is made accessible upon request.

 Jones is committed to providing fully accessible telephone service to our customers and other parties.
 We will train staff to communicate clearly over the telephone.
 Upon request, we will offer to communicate with customers by e-mail if telephone communication is not suitable to their communication needs or is not available.